Cordelia James, Lady James of Rusholme: Personal life

-James is the aunt of editors Dame Anna Wintour and Patrick Wintour.
+James was the aunt of editors Dame Anna Wintour and Patrick Wintour.

 She was a friend of the philosopher Sir Thomas Malcolm Knox.
 In December 1935, she wrote to Knox with news about her job, expressing sympathy for his wife's illness, and news about her classmates at school.
 In July 1936, she wrote a letter congratulating Knox on his appointment as Principal of the University of St Andrews, her interview for the British Civil Service, a review, and an enquiry as to Knox's wife's thoughts on moving to St Andrews.

 In 1939, she married the educator Eric John Francis James.
 They had one son, Oliver Francis Wintour James.
 Her husband was knighted in 1956, at which time she was entitled to the style Lady James.
 In 1959, her husband was created a life peer as Baron James of Rusholme, of Fallowfield in the County Palatine of Lancashire.
 Upon her husband's elevation to the peerage, she became the Lady James of Rusholme.

 In the 1990s, James donated the Records of Lord James of Rusholme to the archives at the University of York.

 James died on 12 March 2007 in Thirsk.